 We could even think of it in terms of full employment, and goodness knows, our jobs are going elsewhere, so we may as well follow.
 Perhaps a new recruitment slogan might be coined: Join the UN Peacekeepers-Visit foreign lands-Meet new people and HELP them!
 One wonders how the US Senate Foreign Relations Committee would view this effort?
 Oh, Jesse Helms, are you paying attention?
 This is a new Millennium challenge!

-To get a glimpse of the reaction of the reactionaries to the Brahimi Report, visit the Web site of the American Enterprise Institute for Public Policy Research at http://www.aei.org/article/foreign-and-defense-policy/international-organizations/undebated-questions-about-un-peacekeeping/.
-This article describes the Brahimi Report as being intellectually muddled and dishonest, and so badly flawed on doctrine that it amounts to waging war, not peacekeeping.
+To get a glimpse of the reaction of the reactionaries to the Brahimi Report, visit the Web site of the American Enterprise Institute for Public Policy Research at https://www.aei.org/articles/undebated-questions-about-un-peacekeeping/.
+This article, authored by John R. Bolton, describes the Brahimi Report as being intellectually muddled and dishonest, and so badly flawed on doctrine that it amounts to waging war, not peacekeeping.
 The article further warns that the proposals must be viewed with skepticism, and assures that the US Congress will view them with skepticism as well.
 Well, well, we shall see....